gildor2/UEViewer/readme.txt

 - implemented support for Splinter Cell 3 and 4 packages (requires "-game=scell")

 14.12.2010
-- implemented support for Turok animations and StaticMesh
+- implemented support for Turok StaticMesh and animation

 13.12.2010
 - optimized PVRTC decompression code - works 3.5 times faster
 - implemented UE3/iOS material specularity

 12.12.2010
-- implemented iOS (iPhone/iPad) texture support, activated with "-ios" switch
+- implemented iOS (iPhone/iPad) texture support, activated with "-ios" option

 09.12.2010
 - updated support for recent versions of the XBox360 UE3
 - updated TERA: The Exiled Realm of Arborea support
-- "-noxbox" has been replaced with "-ps3" switch
+- "-noxbox" option has been replaced with "-ps3" switch

 29.11.2010
 - implemented support for the recent UE3 animations (September 2010+ UDK)